VPAC/superlinux/supercomputingwithlinux.md

 **Operators**

 Many text modification commands are known as operators.
 They can be prefixed with a count (to repeat the operator), and are suffixed with a motion command.
 The text between the current position and the final position (after the motion) is called a region.
-Ensure that you're in 'command mode'.
+Command mode is necessary.

 These are examples of operators: